DragonMinded/netboot/homebrew/README.md

 TODOs
 =====
  - Get started on implementing maple drivers for control input, verify the ARM side of the library.
+ - Abstract common debug init routines used in various examples to libnaomi.
  - Fill out more of the TODOs in system.c to add functionality such as a ROMFS and support for loading things from a cart.